AadityaG-xoS/WBSCPR/README.md

    - Built-in API to fetch reviews, making it easy to integrate with other applications or tools.
    - Data can be used in analysis, reporting, or visualizations.

-### 5. **Extensible and Scalable**
-   - Easily extendable architecture to add more scraping sources, endpoints, or functionalities.
-   - Can be scaled as needed without major refactors.

 ---

 ## Technologies Used